Updated for 2016 Season

 The University of Michigan has established these policies and procedures in an effort to ensure that our guests with a disability enjoy their game day experience at Michigan Stadium.
-If you have any questions about these policies and procedures, please see the nearest Michigan Stadium Event Staff Team Member.
-Also, if you have any post game day input, please e-mail us at firstname.lastname@example.org.
+If you have any questions about these policies and procedures, please see the nearest Michigan Stadium Event Team Member.
+Also, if you have any post game day input, please email us at email@example.com.

 Guests needing to be dropped off and picked up at Michigan Stadium may do so at Gate 2 (Varsity Plaza) and at the Hoover Street Entry to the Buffalo Lot.
 Wheelchair accessible shuttles are available to/from the Buffalo Lot Drop-Off Location.
 Please see the Courtesy Shuttle Service Schedule for more information.

-Entry Gates 2 (Varsity Plaza), 4 (Champions Plaza), and 8 (Wolverine Plaza) are ADA accessible entrances into Michigan Stadium.
+Entry Gates 2 (Varsity Plaza), 4 (Champions Plaza) and 8 (Wolverine Plaza) are ADA accessible entrances into Michigan Stadium.
 In addition, guests with a disability may use the Premium Seat Entrances to access the stadium and elevators to the different concourses of the stadium.
 The east side entry is located at the Jack Roth Stadium Club entrance off the Blue Lot Parking Area (just north of Gate 1 and the football tunnel).
 The west side entries, located off of Main Street, are in the Ross Tower lobby (northwest tower) just south of Gate 8, and the Levine Tower lobby (southwest tower) just north of Gate 4.

-Assisted Listening Devices (ALDs) are available for loan at no charge in the Guest Services building at Gate 9 (north end of the stadium).
-A driver's license, credit card, or some other acceptable form of picture identification is required as a deposit.
-ALD's must be returned within 45 minutes of the end of the game.
+Assisted Listening Devices (ALDs) are available for loan at no charge in the Guest Services Building at Gate 9 (north end of the stadium).
+A driver's license, credit card or some other acceptable form of picture identification is required as a deposit.
+ALDs must be returned within 45 minutes of the end of the game.

-RESTROOMS (Section 14, 24, 32)
+Restrooms (Section 14, 24, 32)

-All restrooms at Michigan Stadium are accessible with the exception of lower level restrooms at Section 14, Section 24, and Section 32.
+All restrooms at Michigan Stadium are accessible with the exception of lower level restrooms at Section 14, Section 24 and Section 32.

-Accessible (wheelchair) seating is indicated on the football game day map as the light blue highlighted areas.
+Accessible (wheelchair) seating is indicated on the Football Game Day Map as the light blue highlighted areas.
 The following ticketing/seating policies and procedures will be in place for persons with a disability:

 - No season ticket or individual game ticket will be sold or exchanged to customers without disabilities (other than non-disabled companions of guests who use wheelchairs) in any wheelchair seating location or companion seat.
 Persons who purchase (season or individual tickets) or exchange tickets in the wheelchair accessible section will be required to verify the need for a wheelchair accessible seating location.

 For the convenience of guests with disabilities, wheelchairs are available to check-out at the Guest Services & Assistance for Persons with Disabilities Tent, located on the south end of Michigan Stadium.
-While at the stadium, guests can request a wheelchair at any gate by talking with a Michigan Stadium Event Staff Team Member.
+While at the stadium, guests can request a wheelchair at any gate by talking with a Michigan Stadium Event Team Member.
 A Wheelchair Attendant will deliver a wheelchair to a specified location and transport the guest to their section.
 For security purposes, guests will need to provide a name, address, phone number, State Identification Number, guest seat and section number in order to use the wheelchair during the game.
 There is no cost for the Wheelchair Check-Out or any of the services provided by the University of Michigan Home Care Services.
-Wheelchair Attendants will arrange times with their guest for the wheelchair pick-up (usually five minutes remaining in the 4th quarter), and ensure the guest is taken to their desired exit gate or obtaining a shuttle ride for the guest.
+Wheelchair Attendants will arrange times with their guest for the wheelchair pickup (usually five minutes remaining in the fourth quarter), and ensure the guest is taken to their desired exit gate or obtain a shuttle ride for the guest.